catid/loraftp/README.md

 # This is a work in progress (doesn't work yet)

-# LoRa FTP
+# LoRa FTP : Broadcast File Transfer

-File transfer between two Raspberry Pis using the LoRa Pi HAT from Waveshare.
+File transfer between Raspberry Pis using the LoRa Pi HAT from Waveshare.

 ## Why Is This Useful?